 - The inspiration for our farm and Sunshine Saved.
 An essay on some of our motivations.

-Our farm is much like the others in our area of the hills north of the city of Ottawa.
-The area was settled by farmers in the late 1800’s, following along with the loggers who cut their way up each of the major rivers of the region.
-These farms initially provided subsistence for the families living on them, as well as some production to sell onto the logging camps or down towards the city.
+Our farm is much like the others in our area of the Gatineau hills north of the city of Ottawa.
+The area was settled by farmers in the late 1800’s, following the loggers who cut their way up each of the major rivers of the region.
+These farms initially provided subsistence for the families living on them as well as selling some production on to the logging camps or down towards the city.
 As the economics of the area shifted, our farm, along with many of the others, moved to become largely pasture and hayfields for beef cattle.
-Of course, only a modest amount of the land was ever cleared, those areas that were the flattest and with the best soil.
-The rest has stayed in forest continuously, though with extensive logging during the last 150 years.
+Of course only a modest amount of the land was ever cleared, those areas that were the flattest and with the best soil.
+The rest has stayed in forest continuously though with extensive logging throughout the last 150 years.

-We have been on the property since 2012, spending the first few years getting to know the property and planning for production and management.
-Plans are currently in place to sustainably harvest wood from our forest, plant out an orchard, maintain a large vegetable garden, as well as some foraging, hunting, and fishing for wild species.
-We have an arrangement with one of the neighboring farmers to cut our hayfields each year to feed his beef cattle through the winter.
-We may one day use our hay onsite, but don’t currently have the time necessary to raise livestock.
+We have been on the property since 2012, spending the first few years getting to know it and planning for production and management.
+Plans are currently in place to sustainably harvest wood from our forest, plant out an orchard, maintain a large vegetable garden, growing grass-fed beef, as well as some foraging, hunting, and fishing for wild species.
 The future steps in our land management and homesteading activities will be blogged about on this site, and we will always try to tie our modest-scale activities back to larger sustainability issues.